epam/edp-install/helmfiles/README.md

 ### Deploy EPAM Delivery Platform

-To install EDP, follow the steps below:
+To install KRCI, follow the steps below:

 1. Create a `platform` namespace: